-Jurisdiction and Alimony Modification in Tallahassee Divorce Cases
+Jurisdiction and Alimony Modification in Florida Divorce Cases

 At the time of entry of a final judgment all issues are usually decided and finalized, unless the case is appealed.
 However, under certain circumstances a court can reserve jurisdiction to address a portion of the case at a later date.
 Reservation of jurisdiction is always a critical issue when a court implements its power to decide an issue later, but none is more consequential than when it is applied to alimony cases.

 In a final judgment ordering permanent periodic alimony or rehabilitative alimony the court does not have to retain jurisdiction to modify an award of alimony at any time period that support is required but cannot after the support obligation has ended.
 Kelsey v.
 Kelsey, 636 So.
 2d 77 (Fla.
 4th DCA 1994); see also Cohen v.Cohen, 637 So.
 2d 20 (Fla.
 4th DCA 1994); Mouton v.
 Mouton, 590 So.
 2d 40 (Fla.
 2d DCA 1991).
 In the Ispass, case the court found that it is not necessary for a trial court to specifically reserve jurisdiction to modify the amount and duration of alimony because the statute grants the court the power to hear the case.
 Ispass v.
 Ispass, 243 So.
 3d 453 (Fla.
 5th DCA 2018).
 The court further clarified that when the alimony obligation terminates then the court loses jurisdiction to modify the amount or duration of the alimony.